What’s going on with the economy? Even a crystal ball may not have the answer.

-While you’re feeling a little flush is a great time to start socking away some cash.
+If you’re feeling a little flush, it is a great time to start socking away some cash.
 Check your savings balances.
 Could you live off your savings for six months, if not a year?

-If not, use these tips to get started:
+If not, use these tips to get started saving:

 - “7 Ways to Make Your Savings Grow Faster Automatically“

 - “9 Ways to Build an Emergency Fund When Money’s Tight“